vkbo/novelWriter/docs/source/project_overview.rst

 aren't tracked in the core project file.
 These files, when discovered, are recovered and added back into the project if possible.

-The discovered files are scanned for meta information that gives clues as to where the document may previously have been located in the project.
+The discovered files are scanned for meta information that give clues as to where the document may previously have been located in the project.
 The project loading routines will try to put them back as close as possible to this location, if it still exists.
 Generally, it will be appended to the end of the folder where it previously was located.
 If that folder doesn't exist, it will try to add